top of page

 Identifying Markers

-Physical Appearance: Reddish-brown coat in summer and gray in winter, a short, wide tail with a black top and white underside, and large, mule-like ears (pictured).
+Physical Appearance: Reddish-brown coat, a short, wide tail with a black top and white underside, and large, mule-like ears (pictured).

 Tracks: Two-toed cloven hoof prints, shaped like an upside-down heart, about 2–3 inches long.

-Scat: Droppings are small, oval pellets, dark brown or black, left in scattered clusters, typically found along trails, bedding areas, and near browse zones.
+Scat: Small, oval, dark brown or black, pellets, left in scattered clusters, typically found along trails, bedding areas, and near browse zones.

-Browse Lines: Feeds on leaves, shrubs, and saplings up to 5 feet high, leaving twigs with clean 45 degree angled snips.
+Browse Lines: Feeds on leaves, shrubs, and saplings up to 5 feet high

 Screenshot 2025-06-19 at 1.55.39 pm.png